Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Logarithmic Solutions

-Depending on the initial condition, it may so happen that the bubble does {\it not} successfully manage to get past the singularities of $S(z,t)$, leading to a blow up of the solution in finite time, in the sense that the solution cannot be continued past the time when the mapping $z(\zeta,t)$ ceases to be univalent, i.e., the interface self-intersects.
-After such a `breakup' point the solution is no longer physically valid.

-Bubble breakup will always occur, for example, if we start with a symmetric shape having a singularity of $S(z,t)$ located at a point ahead of the bubble on the channel centerline.
-In such a situation, because of the symmetry, there is no way that the interface can pass the singularity, thus implying that at some point in time the interface must necessarily intersect itself.
-An example of this situation is displayed in Fig.~\ref{fig:b3a}.
-One clearly sees in this figure that, as the bubble approaches the singularity (red dot) of $S(z,t)$, the center part of the fore side of the interface gets `pinned down' by the singularity, while both sides of the fore-interface tend to go round the singularity, so that an incipient `fjord' develops.
-However, as the aft-interface continues to advance, it will eventually `touch' the point of the fore interface that remains stuck.
-The last interface shown in Fig.~\ref{fig:b3a} corresponds to shortly before this touching point.
-Physically the touching of the two sides of the interface would result in the bubble breaking up into two smaller identical bubbles.
-Mathematically, our solutions are not valid past the `breakup' point because the conformal mapping $z(\zeta, t)$ is no longer univalent.
+If the initial conditions are outside the set of well-posedness, it may so happen that the bubble does not succeed to get past the singularities of ${\cal S}(z,t)$, leading to a loss of univalence of the map $z(\zeta,t)$ at some finite time, at which point the interface self-intersects and the solution ceases to be physically valid henceforth.
+Such bubble `breakup' will always occur, for example, if we start with a symmetric shape having a singularity of ${\cal S}(z,t)$ on the channel centreline ahead of the bubble, an example of which is shown in Fig.~\ref{fig:b3a}.
+One sees from this figure that, as the bubble approaches the singularity (red dot) of ${\cal S}(z,t)$, the fore side of the interface gets `pinned' by the singularity, so that an incipient `fjord' develops.
+However, as the aft-side of the interface continues to advance, it will eventually touch the fore interface.
+(The last interface shown in Fig.~\ref{fig:b3a} corresponds to shortly before this touching point.)
 Asymmetric bubble breakup can also occur, as shown in Fig.~\ref{fig:b3b}.
-In this figure, the initial shape is not symmetric and the singularity of $S(z,t)$ that induces the breakup ends up closer to the bottom part of the interface.
-Hence the incipient fjord does not form symmetrically along the channel centreline, as was the case in Fig.~\ref{fig:b3a}, so that now the bubble would (in a real situation) pinch off into a smaller and a larger bubble.
+In this figure, the initial shape is such that the singularity of ${\cal S}(z,t)$ that induces the breakup is closer to the bottom part of the interface.
+In real systems, once a very narrow bubble neck forms, other physical effects come into play causing the bubble to split into two smaller bubbles, which would then continue to move down the channel, possibly reaching a steady multibubble configuration \cite{PhysicaD2023}.
+Exact solutions such as those shown in Fig.~\ref{fig:b3} can thus be viewed as describing the dynamical process leading to bubble breakup.
+Although these solutions are not physically valid past the time when the interface first self-intersects, they remain nonetheless mathematical valid in the sense that the corresponding dynamical system for the singularities $\{a_k(t)\}$ can be integrated past the `breakup' point, as shown in Fig~\ref{fig:b3cross}.